-Specific Outcomes Assessment Criteria Assessment Tasks Students are expected to develop: Students must provide evidence of competency in the following ways: Students may be expected to: 1 Show an in-depth understanding of the basic principles that underlie the Law of Persons.
+Specific Outcomes Assessment Criteria Students are expected to develop: Students must provide evidence of competency in the following ways: 1 Show an in-depth understanding of the basic principles that underlie the Law of Persons.
 Identify, explain and critically analyse the basic principles of the Law of Persons.
-Class discussion Problem and theory questions in class work and examination 2 Understand and appreciate the influence of the Constitution on the Law of Persons Identify key constitutional provisions that affect the Law of Persons Explain the implications and effects of these provisions Analyse current constitutional reforms in the Law of Persons Class discussion Problem and theory questions in class work and examination 3 Explain the utility of the Law of Persons Identify the role of Law of Persons and explain its importance in everyday life Class discussion Problem and theory questions in class work and examination 4 Evaluate the laws governing the Law of Persons Identify and find relevant texts, judicial decisions, journal writings and other resources relevant to the Law of Persons.
+2 Understand and appreciate the influence of the Constitution on the Law of Persons Identify key constitutional provisions that affect the Law of Persons Explain the implications and effects of these provisions Analyse current constitutional reforms in the Law of Persons 3 Explain the utility of the Law of Persons Identify the role of Law of Persons and explain its importance in everyday life 4 Evaluate the laws governing the Law of Persons Identify and find relevant texts, judicial decisions, journal writings and other resources relevant to the Law of Persons.
 Explain these laws and analyse their adequacy.
-Identify shortfalls and make suggestions for Class discussion Problem and theory questions in class work and examination 5 Apply the knowledge gained during the course to solve practical problems arising from personality rights Synthesise and integrate the knowledge gained in order to propose practical solutions to problems associated with the Law of Persons, and advise accordingly.
-Class discussion Problem and theory questions in class work and examination
+Identify shortfalls and make suggestions for law reform.
+5 Apply the knowledge gained during the course to solve practical problems arising from personality rights Synthesise and integrate the knowledge gained in order to propose practical solutions to problems associated with the Law of Persons, and advise accordingly.